 - Recent Past Survey: Architecturally significant non-residential buildings dating from 1935 to 1975 in Northern Cook County.

-- Ryerson-Burnham Digital Archives: Digital collections of the School of the Art Institute’s library.
+- Ryerson-Burnham Digital Archives: Digital collections of the Art Institute of Chicago’s library.
 This includes the Chicago Architects Oral History Project.

 - Skyscraper Page: Diagrams of and information about the world’s skyscrapers.